francisstephan/wasm-chinesewriter/README.md

 The Enter key is not managed by the program.
 When a form is active it fires form submission.

-The following keys: p (pinyin form), z (zi form) and s (string parser form), are available when and only when no form is active on the page.
-Consequently, they are not available in the "Write hanzi text" page.
+The following keys: p (pinyin form), z (zi form), s (string parser form) and w (write hanzi text), are available when and only when no form is active on the page.
+For instance, they are not available in the "Write hanzi text" page.

 The shortcut keys are activated and deactivated in index.js, chinesewriter.js and lib.rs (wasm module).